 The two ways of training are full-body training, which is a workout for all muscle groups in every workout.
 Alternatively, you can do what Richard does, which is to train a muscle group or groups each training day.

-The workout split is chest and triceps, back and biceps, shoulders and abs, and leg day.
+Richard explains his best workout split.
 Richard takes one day off per week from training.

 Shoulders and Abs